Roiqk7/Data-Fetcher/README.md

 ./main
 ```

-The application has five major command line arguments:
+The application has these command line arguments:
 * `--help`: Displays the help message.
 * `--test`: Runs the tests.
 * `--from`: Specifies the start date for the data fetching.
 (YYYY-MM-DD)